straightupjac/shielded-resource/README.md

 > Feel free to [run our demo site](https://fresh-meal.vercel.app/) and try these out!

 * The website is **disguised as a meal prep/recipe website.**
-  * _We chose this "disguise" because it was a common website that it made sense to access frequently by a large user group.
+  * _We chose this "disguise" because it would be a considered a common and innocuous website that would make sense to access frequently by a large user group.
 This allows the user to fulfill their desire to mask their actions on the internet from people who might be surveilling their search history._

 * This website’s **metadata and SEO tags were intentionally set to represent a recipe/cooking website** to mislead the browser history preview.
   *   _This design decision was a tradeoff we made with regard to discoverability vs. user safety, to ensure that a smaller but more targeted user group would safely be able to use our website._

 * **Enter help in the search bar** to access our resources
   * _Autocomplete on the search field is turned off to prevent history of the 'help' command from being trackable._

 * Users can elect to enter an **OTP (one-time-password)** so that future attempts to access help require an OTP.
+This means all future attempts to access the hidden resources can be made by entering the OTP in the search bar.

 * The URL for the help page is **not accessible directly**
   * Try entering fresh-meal.vercel.app/details into your browser, it will redirect you back to your main page because of the sessionStorage auth status